cmb69/foldergallery_xh/README_sk.md

 Only JPEG images are supported; other image formats are ignored.

-It takes some time to create the thumbnails, so many large images in the same folder may trigger a PHP timeout (CMSimple_XH reports a fatal error in this case).
-You may have to refresh your browser (`F5`) several times, until all thumbnails have been created.
-To avoid that this happens to visitors of your Website, it is recommended to have a look at the folder preview immediately after uploading a bunch of images.

 ## Troubleshooting

 Report bugs and ask for support either on